Safe Use of Long-Acting Opiates [en Español]

 What to know about taking this medicine

 - Opiate pain relievers are strong medicines that can be very helpful in treating pain, especially after an injury or surgery.
 They are safest when you use them exactly as your doctor prescribes.
-But there is a risk of addiction when you take them for more than a few days.
-The risk is lower if you follow your doctor's instructions on how to take them.
-Your risk is slightly higher if you or someone in your family has a history of substance abuse.
-If you are worried about addiction, talk with your doctor.
+There is a small risk of addiction when you take opiates.
+The risk is greater for those with a history of substance use.
+Others who are more at risk for addiction are teenagers, older adults, people who have depression, and those who take high doses of medicine.

 - Ask for written instructions from your doctor or pharmacist about how to safely get rid of any medicine that's left over.